alexandrefrancois/alexandrefrancois.github.io/MuSA_RT/index.md

 **Orient**: when enabled, the model smoothly rotates so that the currently active triad (if any) faces the "front" of the array in AR (corresponds to the user's viewpoint in 3D mode)

-**Adjust heigt**: when enabled, the Spiral Array smoothly moves vertically so the active triad remains centered at a reference height, and remains vertically centered in the 3D view.
+**Adjust height**: when enabled, the Spiral Array smoothly moves vertically so the active triad remains centered at a reference height, and remains vertically centered in the 3D view.

 The **movement** time constant determines how fast the motion occurs (the higher the time constant, the slower the motion)